AFCAT 2018 Exam Pattern | AFCAT Exam Structure | AFCAT Exam Date

 Change of Interview Dates: Request for change of SSB interview date should be avoided.
 However, as an exception, such change may be considered based on the circumstances of the case.
 Request for such change ought to be forwarded to the respective AFSB from where the call letter for SSB Interview has been received and not to Air Headquarters / AFCAT Cell.
 The AFSBs may consider a change of date at the discretion.

 Medical Examination will be conducted at AFCME, New Delhi or IAM Bengaluru based on the recommendations at AFSB.

-Applicants recommended by the AFSBs and declared medically fit will be detailed for training in the order of all India Merit list depending the number of vacancies available in various branches / sub branches.
-Grant of PC / SSC in Technical and Ground Duty Branches would be based on number of vacancies, performance in the selection process and the choice given by the Applicant / Airmen.
+Applicants recommended by the AFSBs and declared medically fit will be detailed for training in the order of all India Merit list depending on the number of vacancies available in various branches/sub branches.
+Grant of PC / SSC in Technical and Ground Duty Branches would be based on a number of vacancies, performance in the selection process and the choice given by the Applicant / Airmen.

 No compensation will be paid in respect of any injury sustained during the testing at AFSB.

 Ten percent of the vacancy is reserved for NCC Air Wing ‘C’ certificate holders in Technical and Ground Duty Branches.

 Simply undergoing Air Force Common Admission Test (AFCAT) / SSB testing would not constitute fulfillment of eligibility requirements.